jackghg/Arch-In/README.md

 mount /dev/sdc1 /ai
 cd /ai
 ```
-- Start the first part of the installer
-- When finished remove the arch iso and installer drives and restart
-- Login as root, connect to wifi if needed, and start the second part
-- Restart.
-Review and delete the installer files in /root

 ## Arch-In Ask installation:
 - Make the partitions now or in the installer with cfdisk
 - Note the partitions path in /dev for boot, system, swap.
 Data on these partitions will be deleted!